jacobmix/moonlight-chrome/documentation.md

-# Stuff to know/have before we begin
+# Stuff to know/have before we begin:

 [How to see file extensions](https://www.howtohaven.com/system/show-file-extensions-in-windows-explorer.shtml)